 Setup and installation

-The POS company is responsible for setting up and installing your point-of-sale system (hardware and software).
+The POS company is responsible for the POS setup and installing your point-of-sale POS system (hardware and software), including the POS terminal and training on how to accept payments.
 Also, they train you and your staff on how to use it and usually include the cost of installation, setup, and training as a one-time payment.
 The system will come with a primary server, some terminal stations, a cash drawer, and a receipt printer.

 Data Entry